 EHS 3000 SERIES- Refresher

-The 3000 Series consists of refresher trainings that need to be taken on an annual basis or some trainings that are noted, are required every three years for recertification.
-These are trainings that are only required if you are required to take their prerequisite.
+The 3000 Series consists of refresher or skills assessment trainings that need to be taken on an annual basis or some trainings that are noted, are required every two or three years for recertification.
+These are trainings that are only mandatory if you are required to take their prerequisite.
 You can check if your job is required to attend any of these trainings by using the Safety Training Matrix Flowchart.